emilyjmoore/DS_4002_Project_3/README.md

 # Breast Ultrasound Lesion Classification

-This project builds a deep learning pipeline to **segment and classify breast ultrasound images** as *benign, malignant, or normal*.
+This project builds a deep learning pipeline to segment and classify breast ultrasound images as benign, malignant, or normal.
 Using the Breast-Lesions-USG dataset, we evaluate whether combining **image features with clinical metadata** (e.g., age and BIRADS score) improves classification performance compared to image-only models.

 ## Repository Contents